Marvoh1/PORTFOLIO-PROJECT/README.md

 # PORTFOLIO-PROJECT
-Responsive Portfolio designed from mock up provided as Part of Front End Web Developer Course Project at Udacity
+Responsive Portfolio designed from mock up provided as Part of Front End Web Developer Course Project at Udacity.

+##Built with:
+HTML, CSS